 Step 4: Pour the batter into a squeeze bottle.
 If you don't have a squeeze bottle, you can use a piping bag or put some batter into a plastic zip bag.
 Do not cut the tip until you are ready to pour the batter.

-Step 5: Heat your oil in either a cast-iron skillet or a Dutch oven.
-You want the oil to reach a temperature of 350º F. You can test the oil by putting a tiny drop of batter into the oil.
+Step 5: Heat your oil in a cast-iron skillet or a Dutch oven.
+You want the oil to reach 350ยบ F. You can test the oil by putting a tiny drop of batter into it.

 Step 6: Squeeze the batter in a swirling motion into the hot oil.
 Try for a spiral pattern with the batter.
 It will cook quickly.
-Make the funnel cakes any size you like from large to small.
-The first time you try this it may be awkward, but it gets easier as you make the funnel cakes.
+Make the funnel cakes any size you want, from large to small.
+It may be awkward the first time you try this, but it gets easier as you make the funnel cakes.

 Step 7: Take the funnel cakes out of the hot oil and place them on a